5jt/dyalog-cookbook/manuscript/07 Handling errors.md

   ....
 ~~~

-Note that we use the `SetTrap` function `HandleError` comes with.
-It accepts a parameter space as right argument, but it also accepts an empty vector.
-In the latter case it falls back to the defaults.
+Note that we use the `SetTrap` function in `HandleError`.
+It accepts a parameter space as right argument, but it also accepts an empty vector, when it falls back to the defaults.

 A> # Resetting the diagnostic message and the event number
-A> We take the opportunity to initialize both `⎕DM` and `⎕EN`: with `⎕SIGNAL 0` we make sure that
+A> We take the opportunity to initialize both `⎕DM` and `⎕EN`: with `⎕SIGNAL 0` we ensure
 A>
 A> ~~~
 A>       .